lxrdxe7o/Hyprland-dot-files/README.md

-# Linux-dot-files
+# Hyprland-dot-files

-Here are most of the config files for the tools and applications I often use in linux!
+These are my Hyprland config files (dots) that I use on my Fedora 41 system.
+The repo also contains configs for other cli-tools and applications I use on Linux (I will be making a separate repo for them later!)